willi-berger/hello-node-express/README.md

 # hello-node-express

 ## Synopsis
 A very simple web application build with Node and express and the pug template engine.
 Contains a list view for "Users" with Create/Update/Delete Functionality.
+Has a MongoDB or mySQL backend.

 ## Requirements
-node --version v5.12.0; or maybe higher. mysql
+* node --version v5.12.0; or maybe higher.
+* mysql or MongoDB

 ## Installation